 Re:GENERATION co-sponsors integrated or parallel Jewish and Arab schools using the Waldorf method of education and conflict resolution training, which guides students to be hands-on contributors to society.
 In 2009, 58% of graduates from our Harduf Waldorf High School in Israel committed to an extra year of volunteer service (compared with 2% of graduates nationwide); working with Jewish and Arab homeless, drug addicted, or orphaned individuals.
 Re:GENERATION also has completed the first of three phases in its Palestinian teacher training in the West Bank.

-Roots is an initiative led by a joint Palestinian and Israeli committee based in the West Bank.
-We work within our own communities at the heart of the conflict; shifting hatred and suspicion towards trust, empathy, and mutual support.
-Through our projects and workshops we endeavor to lay the groundwork for a reality in which future agreements between our governments can be built.
-In just two years of rapid growth our work has reached nearly 13,000 people.
+Roots works within communities at the heart of the conflict; shifting hatred and suspicion towards trust, empathy, and mutual support.
+Through their projects and workshops they endeavor to lay the groundwork for a reality in which future agreements between their governments can be built.
+In just two and a half years of rapid growth, their work has reached nearly 18,000 people.

 Science Training Encouraging Peace (STEP) exists to fund pairs of young Israeli and Palestinian health professionals or students in intensive, advanced degree programs.
 It aims to foster relationships of respect, trust and interdependence, deliver enhanced services by STEP Fellows in their communities and show how cooperation between Israeli and Palestinian STEP Fellows advances prosperity and well being within communities.